-In addition to helping the student acquire professional skills and competencies, the Agency Supervisor must evaluate student progress.
-Supervisors are required to conduct direct observations of students at least once during the period of evaluation.
-All first-year students or students starting a new placement receive an evaluation at mid-semester and at the conclusion of the practicum.
+All first-year students receive an evaluation at mid-semester and at the conclusion of the practicum.
 For all other students, supervisors provide an interim evaluation and final evaluation in the Fall semester, a final evaluation at the end of the Spring semester, and a final evaluation at the end of the Summer semester.
-However, if a student receives a rating of less than 3 in any category on a final evaluation, an interim evaluation must be completed in the subsequent semester.
+However, if a student receives a rating of 2 or below in any category on a final evaluation, an interim evaluation must be completed in the subsequent semester.
 For all evaluations, the Agency Supervisor notes strengths and weaknesses of the student in the relevant areas that pertain to the specific objectives of the practicum.

 The mid-semester evaluation encourages the Agency Supervisor to provide feedback to the student at a time when evaluation can lead to constructive changes by the student.
+This feedback should be based on the ongoing discussions in supervision of the student's performance.
 At the end of the semester, the Agency Supervisor completes the final evaluation form and recommends a Pass or Fail grade for the student.
 It is the faculty coordinator, however, who assigns a grade to the student for the practicum.

-The eight supervisory areas about which the Agency Supervisor is asked to comment include but are not limited to: Legal/Ethical Professional Practice, Assessment, Therapy Skills, Consultation, Cultural and Individual Differences and Diversity, Research, Professional Behavior, and Involvement in Supervision.
+The eight evaluated performance areas include Legal/Ethical Professional Practice, General Clinical Skills, Assessment, Therapy Skills, Consultation, Cultural and Individual Differences and Diversity, Research, Professional Behavior, and Involvement in Supervision.
+If a rating of 2 or below is given on any item, the comment section must be completed to detail the area of deficiency.
+However, comments in any other area is strongly recommended.